Flea’s 10 Greatest Acting Moments

 Here, we run though the gap-toothed hero’s 10 greatest acting moments, however brief they may have been.

-The most recent full-length movie Flea starred in (until the Joel Edgerton-directed Boy Erased is released in November, anyway) was Edgar Wright’s acclaimed film about a young getaway driver.
+One of Flea’s most recent full-length movie roles was in Edgar Wright’s acclaimed film about a young getaway driver.
 Flea plays the part of Eddie, the hardened criminal upset that he has to wear an Austin Powers Mike Myers mask for a hold-up rather than a Halloween Michael Myers mask.
 It’s an easy mistake to make.
 Still, it shows how effortlessly Flea can combine scary tough guy attitude with comedic silliness.

 Given his musical history, both as a jazz trumpeter and within the hedonistic world of the Red Hot Chili Peppers, it’s little surprise that Flea didn’t just star in this film but also executive produced it alongside bandmate Anthony Kiedis.
 The film follows the (true life) story of Joe Albany, an accomplished jazz pianist who struggled with heroin addiction.
 Flea plays Joe’s close friend (and fellow addict) Lester Hobbs, but be warned – it’s a pretty unflinching look at drug addiction.

 While Biff Tannen is Marty McFly’s main rival in the Back To The Future series, fellow school acquaintance Douglas J. Needles – played by Flea – also has something of a rivalry with Michael J. Fox’s character.
 In the second film, he appears as an older version of the character and convinces a similarly aged Marty to participate in a shady business deal.
 Were it not for his tooth gap, he probably wouldn’t be recognisable, caked as he is in layers of prosthetic make-up.